fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 ---------------------------------------------------------

 Welcome to the world of machine learning with scikit-learn.
-I'm thrilled that you have chosen this book in order to begin or further advance your knowledge on the vast field of machine learning.
+I'm thrilled that you have chosen this course in order to begin or further advance your knowledge on the vast field of machine learning.
 Machine learning can be overwhelming at times and this is partly due to the large number of tools that are available on the market.
-This book will simplify this process of tool selection down to one – scikit-learn.
+This course will simplify this process of tool selection down to one – scikit-learn.

-If I were to tell you what this book can do for you in one sentence, it would be this –
+If I were to tell you what this course can do for you in one sentence, it would be this –

-> *The book gives you pipelines that can be implemented in order to
+> *The course gives you pipelines that can be implemented in order to
 > solve a wide range of machine learning problems*.